Troubleshooting

 npm run dev -- --host 0.0.0.0

-Then register or re-register the server:
+Then register the same command:

 sero devserver register --name "Web app" --port 3000 --command "npm run dev -- --host 0.0.0.0" --framework vite